 An often-voiced concern of students of the Bible is the timing of the end of this world and the return of Jesus Christ.
-Since the Bible is God’s communication to mankind, we must go there to find out about the events to unfold in the end time.
+Since the Bible is God’s communication to mankind, we must go there to find out about the events to unfold in the end times.
 In fact, a large portion of the Bible contains prophecy.

 So where are we now in the timeline or progression of prophetic events?

-What we can and can’t know
+What we can and can’t know about end-time prophecy

 First, we can—and should—have a good, general idea of where we are in the order of prophesied events.
 Jesus Himself said, “Now learn this parable from the fig tree: When its branch has already become tender and puts forth leaves, you know that summer is near.
 So you also, when you see all these things, know that it is near—at the doors!
 Assuredly, I say to you, this generation will by no means pass away till all these things take place” (Matthew 24:32-34; see also Mark 13:28-31).

 In other words, when we see the prophecies Jesus had just described in what is called the “Olivet Prophecy” coming to pass, we can know the end is truly near.

 At the same time, Jesus made it clear we cannot pinpoint the exact timing of the end of the world and His return.
 “But of that day and hour no one knows, not even the angels in heaven, nor the Son, but only the Father” (Mark 13:32, emphasis added throughout).

 He said that in reply to a question the disciples had asked, “What will be the sign of Your coming, and of the end of the age?”
 (Matthew 24:3).
 Jesus had listed a number of events to unfold in the end times.
 Then in verse 21 He said, “For then there will be great tribulation, such as has not been since the beginning of the world.”